strimzi/proposals/050-unidirectional-topic-operator.md

 >
 > 2. The operator checks its in-memory map to see whether `foo` is already managed by some other resource.
 >
->     1. If so, then both resources are updated with error conditions in their `status`.
+>     1. If so, then the `metadata.creationTimestamps` are compared and if this resource has a more recent timestamp then it is updated with an error condition in its `status`.
 >     ```yaml
 >     kind: KafkaTopic
 >     metadata: